GabrielRochon/WattpadStats/README.md

 # Plans for future
 - Rankings
   - Although this would only work for the English version of Wattpad, as it is the basic language when accessing it via a fresh browser.
 This is problematic for people like me which publish stories in another language.

-- Handle "Ks" and "Ms" when gathering stats.
-Retrieving a story with 1000+ views/votes/parts will break the script (for now).
+- Look into a known bug where names with particular title with special characters would prevent creation of Excel file

 - And more... feel free to message me your ideas => rochon.gabriel1@gmail.com